-Add/Drop courses

-You can add and drop classes from your schedule through the second week of the quarter- but if you add and drop after a class has started, talk with the instructor.

-Registration Hold

-A registration hold blocks you from registering for classes.
-This can be due to any incomplete critical notices (found in my.uw.edu), an incomplete orientation, overdue fees, or more.

-Bachelor vs major

-A bachelor's is an undergraduate degree, and a major is a field of study.
-So you, an undergrad student, would be pursuing their bachelor's degree in [insert your major here].
-(An undergraduate is a student pursuing a degree at the first level of higher education.)
+- Add/Drop Courses: You can add and drop classes from your schedule through the second week of the quarter- but if you add and drop after a class has started, talk with the instructor. - Registration Hold: A registration hold blocks you from registering for classes.
+This can be due to any incomplete critical notices (found in my.uw.edu), an incomplete orientation, overdue fees, or more. - Bachelor vs Major: A bachelor's is an undergraduate degree, and a major is a field of study.
+So, you, an undergrad student, would be pursuing their bachelor's degree in [insert your major here].
+(An undergraduate is a student pursuing a degree at the first level of higher education.) - FAFSA: FAFSA stands for Free Application for Federal Student Aid.
+This financial aid form must be filled each year, as your income in a prior year can affect your financial aid.
+Additionally, everyone's amount and kind of financial aid looks different. - FERPA: FERPA stands for Family Education Rights and Privacy Act.
+Your guardians' access to your records changes in college, and through FERPA, you have control of your records and how much information is shared with them. - Navigate: Navigate is an online website/app used to schedule appointments with academic advisors, career advisors, peer coaches, and more.
+(Tip: Download the EAB Navigate app on your phone for easy scheduling!)

-FAFSA

-FAFSA stands for Free Application for Federal Student Aid.
-This financial aid form must be filed each year, as your income in a prior year can affect your financial aid.
-Additionally, everyone's amount and kind of financial aid looks different.

-FERPA

-FERPA stands for Family Education Rights and Privacy Act.
-Your guardians' access to your records changes in college, and through FERPA, you have control of your records and how much information is shared with them.

-Navigate

-Navigate is an online website/app used to schedule appointments with academic advisors, career advisors, peer coaches, and more.

-Tip: Download the EAB Navigate app on your phone for easy scheduling!

-Syllabus

-A syllabus is a summary outline of a class.
+- Syllabus: A syllabus is a summary outline of a class.
 It includes an overview of the topics covered, reading materials, assignments, tests, and other requirements.
-Essentially, it's like a roadmap for what you'll learn in a class!

-Meta major

-A pathway designed to help you explore academic, cocurricular, and research opportunities based on their intended major or field of interest.
+Essentially, it's like a roadmap for what you'll learn in a class! - Meta major: A pathway designed to help you explore academic, co-curricular, and research opportunities based on their intended major or field of interest. - Quarter system: The academic year is divided into quarters.

-Quarter system

-The academic year is divided into quarters.
 There are three regular academic-year quarters: autumn, winter, and spring.
 Additionally, there's a summer quarter if you wish to attend during that time.
-Courses typically last for one quarter, which is approximately 10 weeks plus finals.

-Pre-Major

-Being a pre-major at the University of Washington Bothell (UWB) means that you are in your first or second year and have not yet declared a specific major.
-Remember that you'll need to declare a major by the time you've accumulated around 105 credits.
+Courses typically last for one quarter, which is approximately 10 weeks plus finals. - Pre-Major: Being a pre-major at the University of Washington Bothell (UWB) means that you are in your first or second year and have not yet declared a specific major.
+Remember that you'll need to declare a major by the time you've accumulated around 105 credits. - Hybrid Classes: Selecting a hybrid class means that you are registering for a class that might be both in person and online.
+You will need to check the syllabus to confirm which classes are in person. - Canvas: Canvas is a site that most of your professors will use to upload readings, classwork, and assignments.
+You can find your grade here and messages from your classmates or professors. - Faculty/Professor: Every class you take will be instructed by a teacher typically called a faculty, professor, or instructor in a college setting.

-Hybrid Classes

-Selecting a hybrid class means that you are registering for a class that might can be both in person or online.
-You will need to check the syllabus to confirm which classes are in person.

-Canvas

-Canvas is a site that most of your professors will use to upload readings, classwork, and assignments.
-You can find your grade here and messages from your classmates or professors.

-Faculty/Professor

-Every class you take will be instructed by a teacher typically called a faculty, professor, or instructor in a college setting.
 Tip: Check with your instructor to see what they want to be called.

-UW Lingo Husky Terminology
+Husky Terminology